qleenju/PDPU/plots/README.md

 - `gen_posit_values(Nbits, es, log_range, eps)`: generate real numbers for posit format
 - `gen_fp_values(Nbits, ebits, log_range, eps)`: generate real numbers for floating-point format

-where $Nbits$ refers to the total bit-width of the data format, and $es$, $ebits$ represent the exponent size of posit and floating-point format, respectively. $log\_range$ and $eps$ limit the dynamic range of the output depending on our needs.
+where $Nbits$ refers to the total bit-width of the data format, and $es$, $ebits$ represent the exponent size of posit and floating-point format, respectively. $log\_{range}$ and $eps$ limit the dynamic range of the output depending on our needs.

 `gen_sample_points.py`: generate sample points between the real numbers and calculate their decimal accuracy.
 It includes the following subfunctions:
 - `cal_dec_accuracy(x_pair)`: calculate the decimal accuracy of input pairs